Beer Battered Fish

 This beer battered fish fry is simple, accessible, and tastes just as good as your favorite restaurant fish fry.
 Here’s how to get tender fish with golden crisp exterior.
 No deep fryer needed.

-Beer Battered Fish Fry with French fries and tartar sauce
+- Beer Battered Fish Fry Recipe

 Video: Watch Us Make Beer Battered Fish